12-VidE/annotate-audio/README.md

 ### Road-Map

-1. Ability to remove the `chunk` option
-2. Add more useful obsidian commands
+1. Add more useful obsidian commands
-3. Follow native folder exclusion in the audio file search
+2. Follow native folder exclusion in the audio file search
-4. UI to control `chunk` (like "Aves")
+3. UI to control `chunk` (like "Aves")
-5. Layout with all the properties exposed
+4. Layout with all the properties exposed
-6. Render markdown even when modifying a comment (https://github.com/nothingislost/obsidian-cm6-attributes)
+5. Render markdown even when modifying a comment (https://github.com/nothingislost/obsidian-cm6-attributes)

 ### Known Issues